 Our operation of the .net gTLD is subject to the terms of a registry agreement with ICANN (as amended, the ".net Registry Agreement").
-The current term of this agreement is six years and must be renewed or extended by July 1, 2023.
+The .net Registry Agreement was renewed on June 29, 2023.
+The current term of this agreement is six years and must be renewed or extended by July 1, 2029.
 The terms of the .net Registry Agreement are substantially similar to the terms of the .com Registry Agreement, except as to ICANN fees as described earlier and that the annual price for new and renewal .net domain name registrations may be increased by 10% each year.
 Our operation of the .net gTLD is not subject to the terms of the Cooperative Agreement.